yuenche/MLOpsTemplate/src/workshop/documents/part_3.md

         Note: At this point, it takes about 10 minutes for the pipeline to run.

-    > - If all steps pass (you can check the status under the actions in the repository), a new pull request is made to the integration branch.
+    If all steps pass (you can check the status under the actions in the repository), a new pull request is made to the integration branch.
 If the workflow fails, there could be a few different reasons, you can open the workflow steps on the actions tab of the repository and examine it.

-7. Optional: Repeat step 2-5 to setup scoring unit test workflow with yc_scoring_unit_test.yml.
+7. Optional: Repeat step 2-5 to setup scoring unit test workflow defined in yc_scoring_unit_test.yml and .
 Please note the trigger settings on "paths".

 ## The CI CD Workflow is shown below: